Totem-gdn/TotemGeneratorUnity/README.md

 ### Totem Legacy Jam Demo

 A sample that demonstrates how to do a basic plugin setup, retrieve avatars and use Legacy records.

-### Totem Asset Browser Demo

-A sample that implements a simple asset browser with ability to add and display Legacy records.

 ---